Going to the toilet on the trail

 • Store this container/bag outside of the tent in case of leakage

 • ‘Pee rags’ are an option for women instead of toilet paper for cleaning up at the end of the process.
-Just remember to rinse it regularly and dry it out, usually on the outside of the pack.
+Just remember to rinse regularly and dry out, usually on the outside of the pack

 • Kangaroos and other wildlife often like to lick/eat grass that humans have just peed on as they like the minerals that we excrete so don’t be surprised when they do this.

-Toilet paper folded in daily allotment (9 sheets per day for me) and stored inn a small well sealed ziplock bag
+Toilet paper folded in daily allotment (nine sheets per day for me) and stored in a small well sealed ziplock bag

 Hiking and periods